bitgoldcoin-project/BGC-abe/README.md

 If you wanna see a "Step by Step" Install Guide, please follow this link. : https://github.com/bitgoldcoin-project/BGC-abe/blob/master/EASYINSTALLGUIDE.md

-Todo : Research about "How to use Abe API?"

 Abe: a free block chain browser for Bitcoin-based currencies. https://github.com/bitcoin-abe/bitcoin-abe